 Meet at the hotel or airport and transfer for sightseeing.
 Visit the South Gate of Angkor Thom, the Bayon temple complex, as well as Takeo and Ta Prohm temples.
 Lunch at a local restaurant.
 Continue with a visit to the Angkor Wat temple complex and enjoy watching the sunset on Phnom Bakheng before returning to your hotel.

-You will be picked up at the Airport or at the Hotel and transferred to the floating village of Kampong Khleang, one of the largest settlements on the Tonle Sap Lake.
+You will be picked up at your hotel or at the Hotel and transferred to the floating village of Kampong Khleang, one of the largest settlements on the Tonle Sap Lake.
 You will board a local boat and visit a floating house where a catered lunch is set up for you.
 You can observe the local houses as well as talk to your hosts about the difficulties they face living on the water.
 After lunch you will explore the small island, which is a home for a bustling market, pagoda, school and a health centre.
 While coming back to Siem Reap you will make a stop at the ruins of Roulous, which are the oldest Khmer monuments in the area.
 Late in the afternoon you will be transferred back to the hotel or airport.